The Bearded Balaji: The Miraculous Legend of Salasar Hanuman Temple, Rajasthan

 | Jaipur | 168 km | 3 hrs |

-Rajasthan Roadways (RSRTC) deluxe & AC Volvo buses run frequently from Jaipur, Sikar, Sujangarh, Delhi, Jodhpur, etc. Private luxury buses also available.
+Rajasthan Roadways (RSRTC) deluxe and AC Volvo buses run frequently from Jaipur, Sikar, Sujangarh, Delhi, Jodhpur, and other major cities.
+Private luxury buses are also available.

 | Airport | Distance | Driving Time |